StephenJudeD/Generative-AI-Advanced-RAG-Model-using-Orwells-1984/README.md

 7. Foster international cooperation: International cooperation and collaboration should be promoted to address global challenges such as climate change, pandemics, and conflict.
 This involves working together to find solutions that benefit all nations and peoples, rather than engaging in destructive competition or conflict.

 By addressing these underlying issues, society can create a more just, equitable, and prosperous future for all.

+---

+### Question = "Tell me a joke?" (to verify the RAG model, ask an indirect question)

+In the provided context, there is no direct request to tell a joke.
+If asked for a joke, Winston may not have any to share as the text does not indicate his sense of humor.
+However, if pressed, he might attempt to oblige, but it is uncertain whether his response would be humorous or not.
+In summary, there is no indication in the context that a joke will be told.

 # Steps Involved